-7. To comply with safeguarding legislation, Kirklees College will ensure that:
+6. To comply with safeguarding legislation, Kirklees College will ensure that:

-- There is a Designated Safeguarding Lead (DSL), who is a member of the college leadership team, and a minimum of one Deputy Safeguarding Lead for child protection/safeguarding who has received appropriate training and support for this role. - The Designated Safeguarding Lead role is written into their job description and clarifies the role and responsibilities included (as defined in KCSiE 2020 Annex B). - There is a nominated governor responsible for child protection/safeguarding. - There is a 'Designated Teacher' for Looked After Children (LAC). - Every member of staff (including temporary, supply staff and volunteers) and the governing body knows who the Designated Safeguarding Lead is, their deputies responsible for child protection, and their role. - All staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns to the Designated Safeguarding Lead, Deputy Designated Safeguarding Leads or Safeguarding Officers, or to children's social care / police if a student is in immediate danger. - All staff and volunteers are aware of the early help process and understand their role in making referrals or contributing to early help offers and arrangements.

-- There is a whistleblowing policy and culture where staff can raise concerns about unsafe practice, and that these concerns will be taken seriously. - There is a clear and promoted complaints system in place for students, carers, families and other stakeholders. - Parents, carers and stakeholders have an understanding of the responsibility placed on the college and staff for child protection and safeguarding by setting out its obligations in the college prospectus and on the college's website. - Relevant agencies are notified by prior agreement for unexplained absence for a student who is subject to a Child in Need or Child Protection Plan or at risk of 'missing in eduaction' and where no contact can be established with the student, parent, carer or appropriate adult linked to the student. - Effective and robust partnership links are developed with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including attendance at Child Protection Conferences and Child in Need meetings. - Student concerns are documented to support early identification, referral and actions to safeguard. - All records are kept securely using the college's online secure system CPOMs. - The college procedures are followed where an allegation is made against a member of staff or volunteer. - Safer recruitment practices are always followed. - Confidentiality is consistently applied appropriately.
+- There is a nominated governor responsible for child protection/safeguarding. - Every member of staff (including temporary, supply staff and volunteers) and the governing body knows who the Designated Safeguarding Lead is, their deputies responsible for child protection, and their role. - All staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns to the Designated Safeguarding Lead, Deputy Designated Safeguarding Leads or Safeguarding Advisors, or to children's social care / police if a student is in immediate danger. - All staff and volunteers are aware of the early help process and understand their role in making referrals or contributing to early help offers and arrangements. - There is a whistleblowing policy and culture where staff can raise concerns about unsafe practice, and that these concerns will be taken seriously. - There is a clear and promoted complaints system in place for students, carers, families and other stakeholders. - Parents, carers and stakeholders have an understanding of the responsibility placed on the college and staff for child protection and safeguarding by setting out its obligations in the college prospectus and on the college's website. - Effective and robust partnership links are developed with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including attendance at Child Protection Conferences and Child in Need meetings. - Student concerns are documented to support early identification, referral and actions to safeguard. - All records are kept securely using the college's online secure system CPOMs. - The college procedures are followed where an allegation is made against a member of staff or volunteer. - Confidentiality is consistently applied appropriately.

-8. Supporting Students
+7. Supporting Students

-We recognise that students who are abused or who witness violence may find it difficult to develop a positive sense of self-worth; they may feel anger, distress, fear, helplessness, humiliation and some sense of blame.
-Life experiences may impact on the mental health of a student including experiencing serious trauma.
+We recognise that students who are abused or who witness violence may find it difficult to talk about their lived experience, they may not recognise that they are victims of abuse, and they may feel anger, distress, fear, helplessness, humiliation and some sense of blame.
+Life experiences often impact on the mental health of a student including experiencing serious trauma.